-- What is to be learned: differentiating knowledge, its application, skills and values - Teachers' beliefs about learning and how these beliefs affect their practice - The meaning of a constructivist theory of learning and its implications for practice - The nature of the evidence base in education: indicators of learning/achievement
+- What is to be learned: differentiating knowledge, its application, skills and values - Teachers' beliefs about learning and how these beliefs affect their practice - The definitions of behaviorism, cognitivism, constructivism, and humanism theories of learning and their practical application in teaching and learning - Learning outcomes with reference to Bloom's taxonomy - The nature of the evidence-based practice in education: indicators of learning/achievement

-Days Two and Three: Planning and delivering lectures to large groups
+Days Two and Three: Planning and delivering lectures to large groups not required, to make use of them.
+If you wish to produce an accompanying handout please make 7 copies.]

-- Features of good communication - Opportunities and constraints of lecturing to large groups - Active learning in large lectures - Designing and using resources to support learning in lectures - Using technology to enhance learning from lectures - Practice: mini-lectures/feedback
+- Write learning outcomes with reference to Bloom's Taxonomy - Features of good communication - Opportunities and constraints of lecturing to large groups - Active learning in large lectures - Designing and using resources to support learning in lectures - Using technology to enhance learning from lectures - Practice: mini-lectures/feedback

 [NB.
 Participants should come prepared to deliver a ten-minute lecture.
 This could be the first ten minutes of a lecture they are already required to deliver, or a self-contained topic prepared specifically for this exercise.
-Laptop/projector facilities will be available and you are encouraged, but not required, to make use of them.
-If you wish to produce an accompanying handout please make 7 copies.]
+Laptop/projector facilities will be available and you are encouraged, but